Qt-Widgets/md-pdf-Convert-Markdown-to-PDF/README.md

 But we don't afraid of bugs.
 Just post the issue here, and I will fix it as soon as possible.

+The application is tested on Mac OS, Linux, Windows 10.

 # License

 GNU GPL version 3

+# Building

+To build this application first of all install dependencies of PoDoFo

+* freetype
+* libjpeg
+* zlib

+On UNIX you also need

+* fontconfig

+With these dependencies installed just open CMakeLists.txt in QtCreator and run build.

+# Fonts

+If you will have problems with characters in PDF on your system, try to choose another font.
+Not all fonts are supported that supported by Qt, not all fonts have full list of Unicode characters needed by your Markdown.
+Just play with fonts comboboxes in the GUI.

+Thank you!